 Kogo galerii: Thu-Sun 12-22

-Carl Michael von Hausswolff (Sweden), Liisa Hirsch, Kristel Saan, Johannes Luik, Aivar Tõnso (Estonia) and Artist Unknown (Unknown).
-Also, the legendary Dreamachine, a device causing hallucinations, invented by Brion Gysin in 1959 and made popular by William Burroughs and Psychic TV, will be presented for the first time in Estonia.
+Carl Michael von Hausswolff (Sweden), Liisa Hirsch, Tammo Sumera, Kristel Saan, Johannes Luik, Aivar Tõnso (Estonia) and Artist Unknown (unknown).
+In addition, all visitors will have a chance to enjoy the Dreamachine, a device that evokes hallucinations.
+It was invented in 1959 by Brion Gysin and William Burroughs and popularized by Psychic TV.
+It will be exhibited in Estonia for the first time as a part of TAVA2018.

-The subject of the exhibition is interaction between light as a metaphor and light as an illuminating impulse.
-Both „create worlds“ from the point of view of psycho geography and new mythology, accompanied by observations about twilight zones between consciousness that registers impulses and events in the surrounding environment.
+The relationship between light as a metaphor and light as an illuminating impulse creates psychogeographical and psychedelic worlds, accompanied by observations about twilight zones that exist between consciousness that registrates shifts and events in the surrounding environment.

 Artists and installations

-Carl Michael von Hausswolff will be using his own works as well as works from his collection and different organic objects that can be considered art or not to create an installation that imitates a group exhibition.
-All works of art exhibited in the gallery are based on different forms of light.
-Conceptual light, anti-light, normal light, sound in the form of light, and systems such as the alchemical, the human/social, the chemical perceptive, the past/present/future, the philosophical one and the light/dark one.
+Carl Michael von Hausswolff will create an installation that imitates a group exhibition.
+He will be using his own works as well as works from his collection and different organic objects that can be considered art or not.
+All works exhibited in the gallery will be based on different forms of light.
+Conceptual light, anti-light, normal light, sound in the form of light and systems like alchemical, human/social, chemical perspective, past/present/future, philosphical and light/dark.
 Hausswolff has practiced this method of blurring borders between broadened artistic entity and author’s identity also before, for example in exhibitions entitled „Adaptations“ and „I Am the Others“.

 Monumental Gallery of Tartu Art House

-Liisa Hirsch will create a new work of art: a 3-week-long process about the changing of light and sound where sounds are directly related to the changing of light and rays caught from the atmosphere.
-With the help of different algorithms sound is interpreted from indoor and outdoor light and the intensity of rays caught from the atmosphere.
+Liisa Hirsch in collaboration with Ekke Västrik will create a new work of art: a 3-week-long process about the changing of light and sound where sounds are directly related to the changing of light and rays caught from the atmosphere.
+Light will be interpreted from indoor and outdoor light and the intensity of rays caught from the atmosphere via different algorithms.

-Brion Gysin and Ian Sommerville – Dreamachine.
-Dreamachine is the so-called world’s first work of art to be observed with eyes shut, a stroboskopic device whose light signals influence brain waves and visions.
-The chrestomathic psychedelic object was invented in 1959 by Brion Gysin and Ian Sommerville, members of the beat generation.
-It has not been exhibited in Estonia before and the idea can be freely used, so to say.
+Dreamachine is the so-called world’s first artwork to be observed with eyes shut.
+It is a stroboskopic device whose light signals influence brain waves and visions and may take the viewer into a hypnagogic state.
+The chrestomathic psychedelic object was invented by Brion Gysin and Ian Sommerville, members of the Beat Generation, in 1959.

 will be updated